jboss-developer/jboss-eap-quickstarts/bean-validation-custom-constraint/README.md

 Test the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JDBS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Debug the Application